samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 ret
 ```

-Notice that the buffer that `fgets` writes to is relative to `rbp`.
-We can control `rbp` when `leave` is executed, as it
+However, notice that the buffer that `fgets` writes to is relative to `rbp`.
+We can control `rbp` when `leave` is
-will pop top of stack into `rbp`, which we can overwrite through our buffer overflow.
-Therefore, we can carefully pivot
+executed, as it will pop top of stack into `rbp`, which we can overwrite through our buffer overflow.
+Therefore, we can
-the stack to a static region in memory, return to the `mov rdx, [rip+0x1ee7]` instruction (which sets `stdin` - if not
+carefully pivot the stack to a static region in memory, return to the `mov rdx, [rip+0x1ee7]` instruction (which sets
-`fgets` won't read from `stdin` and will error out), and continue our exploit from there.
+`stdin` - if not `fgets` won't read from `stdin` and will error out), and continue our exploit from there.

-Afterwards, it's just a matter of faking the structs, and then choosing where to jump to.
+Afterwards, it's just a matter of faking the structs, and then choosing what functions to resolve.

 ---